behnoudshafizadeh/KERAS-COVID19/README.md

 ## .pptx file
 > my peresentation about this project contents such as model,Code,dataset,... is explained in this file.

+## result chart
+> see the training loss and accuracy in this chart that illustrates the loss is decrasing and the accuracy is increasing in both of them (training and validation)

 ## License
 >[Detecting COVID-19 in X-ray images with Keras, TensorFlow, and Deep Learning by Adrian Rosebrock](https://www.pyimagesearch.com/2020/03/16/detecting-covid-19-in-x-ray-images-with-keras-tensorflow-and-deep-learning/)